Mature Masculine

 Signs of the Victim distortion:

-• You are easily destabilized by others
+• We are knocked off balance by others

 Near Enemies: False Versions